Embrace Wisconsin’s heritage of fine libations by hosting your reception at a brewery or distillery.

 Case in point: Best Place at the Historic Pabst Brewery, the first of the great Milwaukee breweries, dating back to the mid-19th century.
 The brewery closed its doors in 1996; fast-forward to 2001 when Jim Haertel purchased the brewery, making it his mission to bring this landmark back to life.
 Now Best Place has become a staple in the Milwaukee wedding market.
 “Our place is so ornate and so historic, it is an amazing backdrop to an already special day,” says Haertel.

 Newlyweds Debbie Boeldt and Benjamin Fell said “I do” at Best Place in July 2015.
 Boeldt is originally from Wisconsin, but the pair met in Fell’s native Colorado and now live in California.
 With so many friends and relatives traveling from across the country, they decided to meet in the middle, choosing Wisconsin as their wedding destination.

 “We chose Best Place because we wanted a unique venue,” says Boeldt, noting that she and her fiancé fell in love with the brewery’s historic details, including wooden tables from the 1800s and stunning stained glass windows.
 “We had our ceremony in the courtyard and reception indoors, both right at the brewery, and couldn’t have been happier.”

 Cheers for Beers

 When choosing the venue for your special day, you’ll find that every brewery has its own unique personality.
-Whether it’s centuries old or the hottest new microbrewery in town, each place has something distinct to offer.
+Whether it’s

 At Delafield Brewhouse, outdoor weddings are the norm during the summer months, and couples tie the knot next to live hops growing in the beer garden.
 “It offers a unique backdrop for weddings,” says banquet manager Tricia Knutson.